turingschool/curriculum/tutorials/controllers/render_and_redirect.markdown

 #### In Another Controller

-Most commonly you want to render the template for an action in this controller.
+Most commonly you want to render the template for an action in its own controller.
 Occasionally, you might want to render an action from another controller.
 Use a string parameter and prefix it with the other controller's name:

 ```ruby
 render 'articles/new'